AlleyCH/AlleyCH.github.io/_posts/edit.md

 	//...
 }
 ```
-As you can compare the difference with the origainl vala code and the compiler C code, it's take the vala code shape but it's in C code.
+As you can compare the differences with the original Vala code and the compiler C code, it takes the Vala code shape but it's in C code.

  [JsonModule]: https://gitlab.gnome.org/AlleyChaggar/vala/-/blob/alley/json-glib-module/codegen/valajsonmodule.vala